MHickey2/Where-Evil-Dwells/README.md

 - Start Screen displays when Heroku link is used.                                     :heavy_check_mark:
 - The Title displays
-- Would you like an encounter with Evil? input fields - inputs work correctly  :heavy_check_mark:
+- Do you want to play a game? input fields - inputs work correctly  :heavy_check_mark:
+- instructions = input(See Instructions yes/no) - inputs work correctly
+- Instructions display correctly  :heavy_check_mark:
 - House Image displays correctly  :heavy_check_mark:
 - Intro to Game displays   :heavy_check_mark:
 - Do you accept the invite? yes/no? - inputs work correctly   :heavy_check_mark: